PaloAltoNetworks/terraform-azurerm-vmseries-modules/examples/vnet/README.md

 ## Quick Start

-__NOTE:__ Terraform automatically loads all files in the current directory with the exact name `terraform.tfvars` or matching `*.auto.tfvars`.
+Terraform automatically loads all files in the current directory with the exact name `terraform.tfvars` or matching `*.auto.tfvars`.
 In our example, Terraform will use the `example.auto.tfvars` file to populate the configuration with the example variable values.
-If you wish to use different variable values, you can either modify the `example.auto.tfvars` file, or delete it and use a newly created custom file using the `-var-file` flag to specify it by name.
+If you wish to use different variable values, create a new `*.tfvars` and use it with the `-var-file` when running Terraform commands.

 1. Install [Terraform](https://www.terraform.io/).
 The Terraform version required to run this module can be checked [here](https://github.com/PaloAltoNetworks/terraform-azurerm-vmseries-modules/blob/develop/modules/vnet/versions.tf).
 1. `git clone` this repository to your computer, navigate into: